iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.2.0/report.md

 > Informative<br> :date: __2020-11-15 03:25:46__

 > New.
 Just installed.
 However, this important app was very easy to follow and activate.
 Best of all..ITS FREE!
 We need this sorta information to help combat Covid.
 Stay Safe all.<br> :date: __2020-10-25 10:15:47__

-> COVIDAlert, Delaware Division of Public Health helps reduce the spread of COVID With your help, the COVID Alert DE app can help reduce the spread of coronavirus.
-The Division of Public Health of the State of Delaware is asking everyone to help tackle coronavirus by downloading and using the COVID Alert DE app every day.
-If you use the app you will • Be alerted if you have been in close contact with another user who has tested positive for coronavirus. •<br> :date: __2020-10-25 03:03:52__